marcin-zapala/BlockchainTS/Readme.md

 newNodeUrl:port/consensus
 ~~~

-now you have new synchronized note in your network
+now you have new synchronized node in your network

 ### Todos: